09 Sep Why Taking the Myers-Briggs Can Help You or Your Company

 Stress management—helps to increase employee productivity, build resilience, and build strategies for identifying and managing triggers to stress

 Career planning and transition—helps guide individuals on appropriate career choice, career development, and planning.
 People learn how some personality types are better suited for certain jobs.
 People learning where they score on the Myers-Briggs can enable them to understand where they’re most comfortable and why.
-For example, If you learn that you are an introverted-sensing personality type, you may be more comfortable working in a smaller, structured setting, while someone whose preference is extroverted-feeling may prefer a larger agency where there is more interaction and collaboration with colleagues.
+For example, If you learn that you are an introverted-sensing personality type, you may be more comfortable working in a smaller, structured setting, while someone whose preference is extroverted-feeling may prefer a larger agency where there are more interaction and collaboration with colleagues.

 Avoid CopyCat Myers-Briggs Sites

 Although there may be copycat sites for taking the assessment online, or you may have taken it in high school- please note that copycat instruments are typically not developed to the same psychometric standards as the original MBTI instrument.
 In addition, the value to the assessment is not the test itself, but in the interpretation and application of the type in the coaching process by a certified practitioner.
 A central tenet of MBTI practice is that each individual is the best judge of their own personality.
-In the coaching process, they will therefore discover relevant truths for themselves and will apply lessons learned in their career and personal life.
+In the Myers-Briggs Coaching process, they will therefore discover relevant truths for themselves and will apply lessons learned in their career and personal life.
 This is the reason that taking the MBTI instrument through a certified provider is distinctly more powerful than just filling in an online questionnaire and being given your results.

 Take The Myers-Briggs Type Indicator® (MBTI®) Step II Assessment!

 We offer the following assessments with our Myers-Briggs Coaching:

-MBTI Step II (Form Q): Delves beyond the 4-letter type framework proposed by Step I and uncovers the many different facets of type that make each individual unique.
+MBTI Step II (Form Q): Delves beyond the 4-letter type framework proposed by Step I and uncovers the many different facets of the type that make each individual unique.
 The report is based on 144 questions and includes the Step I assessment plus 93 additional questions.
-The Step II report provides deeply personalized insights and is perfect for coaching, action planning and building cohesive teams.
+The Step II report provides deeply personalized insights and is perfect for coaching, action planning, and building cohesive teams.

-Taking the Myers-Briggs (MBTI online) is easy, takes approximately 35-45 minutes to complete and can be done online or in-person with paper and pencil.
-You fill out a multiple choice questionnaire and there are no right or wrong answers.
+Taking the Myers-Briggs (MBTI online) is easy, takes approximately 35-45 minutes to complete, and can be done online or in-person with paper and pencil.
+You fill out a multiple-choice questionnaire and there are no right or wrong answers.
 The MBTI instrument is not a test.
 You select the answers that offer the best fit for you.
 It is very important to note again that the assessment can only be administered through a certified individual who has met certain professional requirements for interpreting the results of the instrument and coaching after you take the instrument is a necessary and vital part of the process.